-CDBG-DR Program Guidelines Small Business Financing Program December 23, 2021 (V.5) Page 16 / 36 a loan disbursement.
+Declined loans are loan amounts offered by a lender, but turned down by the Business Applicant, meaning the Business Applicant never signed the loan documents to receive a loan disbursement.
 The Bipartisan Budget Act of 2018 (Pub.
 L. 115-123, approved February 9, 2018) provides that grantees "shall not take into consideration or reduce the amount provided to any applicant for assistance from the grantee where such applicant applied for and was approved, but declined assistance related to such major declared disasters that occurred in 2014, 2015, 2016, and 2017 from the Small Business Administration (SBA)".
 Therefore, declined subsidized loans, including SBA loans are not to be included in the calculation of DOB.

 The SBF Program will attempt to verify declined loan amounts using third-party data from SBA.
-If it cannot be ascertained from the SBA data whether or not the applicant declined the loan, the loan may still be excluded from DOB calculation if the Business Applicant provides a written certification stating that the applicant did not accept the subsidized loan.
+If it cannot be ascertained from the SBA data whether the applicant declined the loan, the loan may still be excluded from DOB calculation if the Business Applicant provides a written certification stating that the applicant did not accept the subsidized loan.